hanezu/hanezu.github.io/menu/about.md

 # The blog

-This is a blog on deep learning, math, programming, and else.
+This is a blog of my thoughts or solutions on deep learning, blockchain, math, programming, and else.

-I will sometimes assume my readers to have relevant knowledge for the above topics.

 Archived blogs are [here](https://hanezu.github.io/menu/archive.html).